GiovaneIwamoto/event-manager/README.md

 Run '$ npm start' to start the local server hosted at 'http://localhost:3333'
 ```

-> [!IMPORTANT]
+> [!TIP]
 > To connect the application to the database, create a config.env file at the root of your project, if it does not already exist.
 In this file, set the values of two environment variables: DATABASE and DATABASE_PASSWORD.
 These variables should contain the database connection string and the database password, respectively.
-Once you have set these variables, the application will be able to access the database using the provided credentials.

 ---